VimToaster/Obsidian/The Bacc/Main project/Why could quantum computers be the biggest leap in modern science.md

 This article goes into depth on a project announced by China where they are investing $138 Billion into emerging technologies that includes quantum computing and research surrounding it.
-This project is also fully supported and backed by the government.
-This and the previous article shows that the leading superpower in quantum computing is undeniably China who seem to be much more interested in such technologies than the rest of the world.
+This article states that the Chinese government has a clear interest in these emerging technologies, amongst them being quantum computing.
+However, the article doesn't mention exactly how much of this funding is being allocated to the quantum research departments.
+Though this is not to say that this is a minimal effort, any new information regarding quantum computing is exceptional.

 Swayne, M. (2025). _China Launches $138 Billion Government-Backed Venture Fund, Includes Quantum Startups_. [online] The Quantum Insider.
 Available at: https://thequantuminsider.com/2025/03/07/china-launches-138-billion-government-backed-venture-fund-includes-quantum-startups/.

 ‌
-Research from QuEra reveals that 51% of over 900 quantum computing academics, scientists and professionals believe that quantum computing is making faster progress than expected.
-Furthermore, 40% think that it will be a superior alternative to classical computers in the next 5 years.
-However, with such a fast development, this has caused many (31%) to become concerned that companies will not be able to adapt to the new technology similar to the current adoption of AI.
-According to this article, the United States claim that they are in the pole position to lead the industry with 82% in agreement.

-Quera.com.
-(2025). _Research reveals quantum computing development is faster than expected_. [online] Available at: https://www.quera.com/press-releases/research-reveals-quantum-computing-development-is-faster-than-expected-set-to-become-superior-technology-within-five-years.
+To summarise the statistics mentioned previously, there has been a significant global effort towards research into quantum computing where the USA seems to be at the forefront of technological advancement with other countries showing clear interest.
+With the financial support from governments and private sources we have also seen significant progress on the development of quantum computing.
+This is evident as within the last year, Microsoft unveiled the first quantum computer powered by topological qubits (Basically a more accurate way to measure the qubits).
+Showing that the funding has been used in a clearly effective way.

+Nayak, C. (2025). _Microsoft unveils Majorana 1, the world’s first quantum processor powered by topological qubits - Microsoft Azure Quantum Blog_. [online] Microsoft Azure Quantum Blog.
+Available at: https://azure.microsoft.com/en-us/blog/quantum/2025/02/19/microsoft-unveils-majorana-1-the-worlds-first-quantum-processor-powered-by-topological-qubits/.

+‌

 ### Gather insight into public opinion on quantum computers